ovmurad/cryosbi_manifolds/README.md

 - From your terminal with Poetry environment corresponding to the cryosbi_manifold project loaded run: `poetry install`.
 - From the terminal, assuming you are in the project directory, run: `pip install lib/megaman-0.1.0-py3-none-any.whl`.
 - You should be all set!

+The main analysis from the manuscript [``Cryo-em images are intrinsically low dimensional''](https://arxiv.org/abs/2504.11249) is carried out in:
+- `src/analysis_hem.py` for the simulated and experimental hemagglutinin data
+- `src/analysis_igg.py` for the simulated igg data